-In resolve\rollback\tasks() you have access to the taskset (this time it contains tasks that will be run during rollback), the manifest, and the tasks that have already been run before the bootstrapping aborted (completed).
+In resolve_rollback_tasks() you have access to the taskset (this time it contains tasks that will be run during rollback), the manifest, and the tasks that have already been run before the bootstrapping aborted (completed).

-The last parameter is the counter\task() function, with it you can specify that a specific task (2nd param) has to be in the taskset (1st param) for the rollback task (3rd param) to be added.
+The last parameter is the counter_task() function, with it you can specify that a specific task (2nd param) has to be in the taskset (1st param) for the rollback task (3rd param) to be added.
 This saves code and makes it more readable than running through the completed tasklist and checking each completed task.

-You can also specify a validate manifest () function.
+You can also specify a validate_manifest() function.
 Typically it looks like this:

+'''

-''' def validate_manifest(data, validator, error): from bootstrapvz.common.tools import rel_path validator(data, rel_path(file, 'manifest-schema.yml')) '''
+def validate_manifest(data, validator, error):

+import os.path

+schema_path = os.path.normpath(os.path.join(os.path.dirname(file), 'manifest-schema.yml'

+validator(data, schema_path)

+'''